bocadilloproject/bocadillo/README.md

 - HTTP error exceptions
 - Jinja2 template rendering
 - Static assets
-- Mount any WSGI or ASGI app as sub-apps.
+- Mount any WSGI or ASGI app as a sub-app.

 TODO: